christian-posta/ceposta-devops-ose/Readme.md

 * See how Fuse Service Works DT gov could fit in?
 * Extend the Fuse example to include multiple projects
 * Set up Role based access for Jenkins (and automate it)
-* Set up polling for jenkins to poll the gitlab repo
+* Set up polling or commit hooks for jenkins to poll the gitlab repo
+* Put the build + unit tests (intiial build) phase into the gerrit/code review cycle

 Any requests for enhancement are also welcome!
 Just open an issue!